-Sure, he could have cooked it indoors in a cast-iron skillet or under the broiler, but there’s something about cooking over an open flame — and the unique smokiness that imparts — that imbues even humblest piece of red meat with a flavor that’s hard to surpass.
+There’s something about cooking over an open flame — and the unique smokiness that it imparts — that imbues even the humblest piece of red meat with a flavor that’s hard to surpass.

 Ginger Soy Flank Steak